Frequently asked questions

-No. Blood only smells when it is in contact with air.
-There is no air inside you, so no smell.
+Blood usually only smells when it is in contact with air.
+There is no air inside you, so there is less or no smell.

 Yes.
 A menstrual cup can be used from an individual’s first period.
 When the menstrual cup is first inserted into the vagina, it may stretch the hymen, which is the skin around the entrance of the vagina.
-At puberty, the hymen becomes more elastic and stretches.
-A stretched hymen does not mean a girl is not a virgin; a girl only stops being a virgin when she has had sexual intercourse.
+Before and during puberty, the hymen becomes thinner, more elastic and the opening to the vagina stretches.
+A stretched or missing hymen does not mean a girl is not a virgin; a girl only stops being a virgin when she has had sexual intercourse.

-No. The vagina is made of muscle that stretches when you insert the cup and goes back to the same size when you remove it.
+No. The vagina is made of muscle that expands to accommodate the cup and when you remove the cup, the vagina goes back to the same.

 There is no age limit.
 You can use a menstrual cup from your first period.